-In this article, we perform the first regional study to evaluate the role of different meteorological and oceanographic factors on plume dynamics, based on more than six years of satellite observations of ocean color.
+In this article, we perform the first regional study to evaluate the role of different meteorological and oceanographic factors on plume dynamics, based on more than 6 years of satellite observations of ocean color.
 Presently, the quantitative relationship between plume size and persistence, and meteorological and hydrological conditions (primarily rainstorm magnitude) is poorly understood.
-We have no estimates of what part of precipitated water forms the plume and what part is retained in the watershed.
+We have no estimates of what part of the precipitated water forms the plume and what part is retained in the watershed.
 Further, the dispersal patterns of pollutants and pathogens discharged to the coastal ocean, largely regulated by stormwater plume dynamics, are unclear and require further analysis.
 The behavior of small river plumes depends on the local near-shore circulation, which is poorly understood in the study area.
 The role of tides in plume dispersion is also poorly known: the influence of the range of tidal variability on plume behavior depends on local bottom topography and is different in each coastal region.
 To some extent, we might expect that an intensive local circulation during spring tides would result in an increase of plume size due to more intensive onshore/offshore circulation.
 However, more intensive tidal movements can also erode the plume and decrease its size.

-Within this context, the stormwater runoff plume areas along the San Pedro Shelf were estimated from daily 1 km-resolution Sea-viewing Wide Field-ofview Sensor (i.e., SeaWiFS) ocean color satellite imagery.
-Normalized water-leaving radiation was used in the green-yellow spectral region, i.e., at the 555-nm wavelength (nLw555), which is most sensitive to the concentration of suspended sediments in the upper ocean layer (Lira et al. 1997, Lahet et al. 2001, Loisel et al. 2001, Toole and Siegel 2001).
+Within this context, stormwater runoff plume areas along a heavily impacted section of the southern California coast (i.e., the San Pedro Shelf) were estimated from daily 1.1-km resolution Sea-viewing Wide Field-of-view Sensor (i.e., Sea-WiFS) ocean color satellite imagery.
+Normalized water-leaving radiation was used in the greenyellow spectral region, i.e., at the 555 nm wavelength (nLw555), which is most sensitive to the concentration of suspended sediments in the upper ocean layer (Lira et al., 1997; Lahet et al., 2001; Loisel et al., 2001; Toole and Siegel, 2001).
 In this study, the basic concept is that a plume is the result of a rainstorm; so, the parameters of analysis (nLw555 value indicating the plume and the methods of data transformation) should be optimized to achieve maximum correlation between plume area and rainstorm magnitude.
-Other water column processes and constituents contributing to the color of surface waters (e.g. sediment resuspension in the shallow coastal zone, phytoplankton, and biogenous material concentrations) are treated as a noise in the relationship between the "signals" (rainstorms, wind, and tidal forcing) and the "response" (plume characteristics).
+Other water column processes and constituents contributing to the color of surface waters (e.g. sediment resuspension in the shallow coastal zone, phytoplankton and biogenous material concentrations) are treated as noise in the relationship between the "signals" (rainstorms, wind, and tidal forcing) and the "response" (plume characteristics).